"May all the holes in your path hold large hairy spiders."

 Rose Hair tarantula protecting her egg sac

 These Mexican Red Rump tarantulas were bred in Dec.
-2010, and almost a year later, there is still no egg sac.
+2010.